 These days, our news outlets are flooded with stories about citizen interactions with the police.
 Most of the ones that make it to print or on the television screen are detailing negative experiences with police officers.
-For any chance encounters, while we may be law-abiding citizens, it important for the police to know that we carry as a law-abiding citizen.
+For any chance encounters, while we may be law-abiding citizens, it is important for the police to know that we carry as law-abiding citizens.

 We all know carrying a concealed firearm in public doesn’t automatically make us criminals, but for a cop that is always on alert and prepared to deal with some of the most violent people on the earth, seeing a gun on a person will most likely make the cop more on guard.
 Depending on the officer and their experience, this instant shot of adrenaline at the sight of a firearm could potentially lead to some unpleasant interactions or incidents.

 When you get pulled over for a traffic stop, it is best to always maintain courtesy and to stay level-headed.
 This applies to those who do not carry, but for us, it is even more important to keep our cool and work it so that our encounter with the police goes smoothly and without incident.

 Here are a few tips to help yourself have a good interaction with the police during a traffic stop:

 No police officer wants to approach your window and immediately see your gun sitting on the passenger seat.
 The last thing you want to do is get the cop already on edge with you before they even take a look at your driver’s license.
 Make it a habit to keep your gun concealed (if allowed by your state laws) and in a safe place in your vehicle.